johnsonandjohnson/Guppy-Android/README.md

 * Select the "Move" radio button
 * Rapidly move the `X` or `Y` sliders back and forth.

-You could also just use any physical device and shake it :)
+You could also tap on shortcut on main menu or just use any physical device and shake it :)

 ![Requests](https://github.com/johnsonandjohnson/Guppy-Android/raw/master/screenshots/request_list.png)